 Two story bowls by Casimiro Toya of Jemez Pueblo.
 The animal-themed bowl is 6 by 4.5 inches and $90.
 (TUCSON) The bowl with the four people and cloud designs is 5.75 by 4 inches. $90.
 (SANTA FE)

 By Darrick Tsosie, a dog with his favorite toy.
 Just under 4 inches high and $90.
-The two female storytellers in this row are both by Diane Lucero.
-The one with two children wrapped up is 3 inches high and $100 while the one with a shawl or blanket over her head is 3.25 inches high and $110.
+The female storyteller was made by Diane Lucero, 3 inches high and $100.
+Two views of a Hopi Maiden by Darlene Nampeyo.
+6 inches high and $240.
+(ALL in Santa Fe)

 Above is a Koshare storyteller figurine by Antoinette Concha.
 Carrying seven smaller Koshares while trying to have a snack, this one is approximately 9 inches high and $450.
 (SANTA FE)